Welcome to my practice

 What will physical therapy sessions include?

 If needed, follow-up sessions are customized to further address pain, muscle overcompensation, inflammation, poor movement patterns, or other conditions.
 Guided exercises are used to target muscle imbalances, tightness and/or weakness.
-Manual therapy techniques (soft tissue mobilization, silicone cupping, passive stretching) are used to address pain, swelling and muscle dysfunction.
+Manual therapy techniques (soft tissue mobilization, passive stretching) are used to address pain, swelling and muscle dysfunction.

 What is the purpose of manual therapy?